 How Travel and Insurance Agents Can Help in Times of Crisis

-I have worked in short-term missions for nearly 20 years and I have two confessions to make:
+I have worked in short-term missions for over 20 years and I have two confessions to make:

 1. I hate booking airfare

 If we were all in the same building, I would ask you to raise your hand if you agreed but since we’re not, I’ll just ask you to pause and raise your hand if you agree.
 I’m assuming most of you reading this have your hand in the air, so I’ll offer a few thoughts from my journey on how I’ve dealt with this and then encourage you to watch the affiliated webinar.